 In recent years, meditation has gotten a bad rap in some Christian circles.
-People picture someone sitting cross-legged, chanting a “mantra”.
+People picture Eastern meditation with someone sitting cross-legged, chanting a “mantra”.
 Some have read about mindless, motionless staring into space to let your inner self come forward.

 Is meditation even Biblical?
 Absolutely.
 We will look at 5 important Bible verses about meditation, particularly from a beginner’s point of view.

 God invented meditation for good reasons.
 We will see that God’s focus is very different from Eastern or New Age practices.

 Oxford Languages gives us several synonyms for the word meditation:

 Would we find the same thing in Scripture?
 What is meditation according to the Bible?

 Looking at most of the places where the word “meditate” is used, we find the Hebrew word הָגָה hâgâh, haw-gaw'(1) which implicates pondering.
 It is deep thinking about something.